How Do Fed Interest Rate Cuts Impact Credit Cards?

 Red haired young woman making card payment through mobile phone to pay bills at a cafe.

 When the Federal Reserve lowers the federal funds rate, credit card issuers typically follow suit.
-With multiple Fed rate cuts expected in 2024, that means reduced rates on your credit cards could be just around the corner.
+With two Fed rate cuts so far in 2025 and more expected in 2026, that means reduced rates on your credit cards could be just around the corner.

 Consumers in the United States collectively have over $1 trillion in outstanding credit card debt, according to Experian data, and lower credit card rates may bring much-needed financial relief to many credit card holders.
 To help you decide the best approach to your finances, let's explore how federal funds rate influences credit cards and steps you can take if your interest rate decreases.